philferriere/dlwin/README.md

 # About the Author

-For more info about the author, please visit:
+For information about the author, please visit:

 [![https://www.linkedin.com/in/philferriere](https://dl.dropboxusercontent.com/u/5888080/LinkedInDevLead.png)](https://www.linkedin.com/in/philferriere)